-Optional: seakayaking.
-After breakfast we make an optional exploration of the ruins of ancient Olympos (total appr.
-6km along the beach).
+Optional: sea kayaking.
+After breakfast we make an optional exploration of the ruins of ancient Olympos (total approx. 6km along the beach).
 After lunch there is free time until dinner.
 You can swim and lie on the beach or do other activities as desired (eg. sea kayak).
-After dinner we make a short night walk to admire the eternal burning flames of Chimaera (natural gas coming from the bowels of the earth in the location called Yanartaş) in the dark.
+After dinner we make a short night walk to admire the eternal burning flames of Chimaera (a natural gas coming from the bowels of the earth in the location called Yanartaş) in the dark.
 Dinner and overnight in pension in Çıralı.

 Day 7: WALK ÇIRALI – ADRASAN